diarmidmackenzie/instanced-mesh/README.md

 # instanced-mesh
- Components to support use of three.js InstancedMesh object within A-Frame, to improve performance where a multiple identical objects are being used.
+A set of components to support use of three.js InstancedMesh object within A-Frame, which can dramatically improve rendeing performance where a multiple identical objects are being used.

 ## Overview